-First, let’s define what a recession is.
-Officially, our economy is in a recession when the Gross Domestic Product, or GDP shrinks for two consecutive fiscal quarters.
+Officially, our economy is in a recession when the Gross Domestic Product (GDP) shrinks for two consecutive fiscal quarters.
 The GDP is the total market value of all goods and services produced.
-Unofficially however a recession can simply be described as an extended period of sluggish economic growth and a reduction in economic activities.
+Unofficially, however, a recession can simply be described as an extended period of sluggish economic growth and a reduction in economic activities.

 Tracking the GDP gives economists a measure on how the U.S. economy is performing as a whole.
-When GDP shrinks, or what economists call “negative growth,” the economy is moving backward, not forward.
+When the GDP shrinks — what economists call “negative growth” — the economy is moving backward, not forward.
 However, a one-quarter shrinkage in growth could be a statistical anomaly.
-It takes two consecutive quarters of negative growth (that’s six months) to convince economists what most consumers usually already know: the economy is in terrible shape.
+It takes two consecutive quarters of negative growth (that’s six months) to convince economists what most consumers usually already know: The economy is in terrible shape.

 In economic terms, a depression is a very severe recession.
 Here are the two ways we technically define the tipping point between a recession and a depression.
 Only one needs to be met to report a state of depression: